How to Install Ethernet Wall Plates and Surface Mount Boxes

 If you plan to install a new Ethernet wall plate and surface mount box on a wall in your home, you can easily do it yourself and save some money.
 The installation process is straightforward, and with the right tools and a bit of know-how, you can complete it in just a few minutes.
-This article will guide you step by step through installing Ethernet wall plates and surface mount boxes, ensuring that you enhance your network connection while keeping your wiring neat and organized.
+This article will guide you step by step through installing Ethernet wall plates and surface mount boxes.

 Understanding T568A and T568B Wiring Standards